This topic describes how to query the context of a log in a log file in the Log Service console.

 - To scroll down, click New.

-- To highlight a keyword, enter the keyword in the Highlight field.
+- To highlight strings, enter the strings in the Highlight field.
+Then, the strings are highlighted in red.